 - 11.1.
 There are strict legal requirements in relation to the form of consent that must be obtained from data subjects. - 11.2.
-When pupils or staff join our school a consent form will be required to be completed in relation to them. - 11.3.
+When pupils, staff or our Workforce join the Organisation a consent form will be required to be completed in relation to them.
+This consent form deals with for example: school displays, school website, social media and external publications etc. - 11.3.
 Where appropriate third parties may also be required to complete a consent form. - 11.4.
-If consent is required for the processing of personal data of any data subject, then the form of this consent must: - Inform the data subject of exactly what we intend to do with their personal data; - Require them to positively confirm that they consent (we cannot ask them to opt-out rather than opt-in); and - Inform the data subject of how they can withdraw their consent. - 11.5.
-Any consent must be freely given, which means that we cannot make the provision of any goods or services or other matter conditional on a data subject giving their consent. - 11.6.
-The DPO must always be consulted in relation to any consent form before consent is obtained. - 11.7.
-A record must always be kept of any consent, including how it was obtained and when. - 11.8.
+In relation to all pupils under the age of 12 years old, we will seek consent from an individual with parental responsibility for that pupil. - 11.5.
+We will generally only seek consent directly from a pupil if they are legally able to give such consent.
+The legal age for consent under Data Protection legislation is 12.
+However, we recognise that this may not be appropriate in certain circumstances and therefore, the organisation may be required to seek consent from an individual with parental responsibility. - 11.6.
+If consent is required for the processing of personal data of any data subject, then the form of this consent must: - Inform the data subject of exactly what we intend to do with their personal data; - Require them to positively confirm that they consent (we cannot ask them to opt-out rather than opt-in); and - Inform the data subject of how they can withdraw their consent. - 11.7.
+Any consent must be freely given, which means that we cannot make the provision of any goods or services or other matter conditional on a data subject giving their consent. - 11.8.
+The DPO must always be consulted in relation to any consent form before consent is obtained. - 11.9.
+A record must always be kept of any consent, including how it was obtained and when. - 11.10.
 There may be circumstances where it is considered necessary to process personal data or special category personal data in order to protect the vital interests of a data subject.
 This might include safeguarding, child protection and medical emergencies where the data subject is not in a position to give consent to the processing.
 We believe that this will only occur in very specific and limited circumstances.
-In such circumstances we would usually seek to consult with the DPO in advance, although there may be emergency situations where this does not occur.
-Please refer to the school's Safeguarding Policy, Child Protection Policy and school Medical Policy for further information.
+In such circumstances, we would usually seek to consult with the DPO in advance, although there may be emergency situations where this does not occur.
+Please refer to the organisation's Safeguarding Policy, Child Protection Policy and organisation Medical Policy for further information.